saucelabs/sauce-docs/docs/mobile-apps/automated-testing/supported-devices.md

 The Sauce Labs Real Device Cloud (RDC) provides you with the ability to run live and automated tests across Android and iOS devices.
 Some of the features that are specific to our RDC include:

-* Manual testing on real devices
+* Manual testing on real devices.
-* Choice of public real devices or private real devices unique to your organization
+* Choice of public real devices or private real devices unique to your organization.
-* Support for Appium, Robotium, Espresso, and XCUITest frameworks
+* Support for Appium, Robotium, Espresso, and XCUITest frameworks.
-* Support on hundreds of device/OS combinations
+* Support on hundreds of device/OS combinations.
-* IPSec VPN secure connections to private device clouds
+* IPSec VPN secure connections to private device clouds.
-* Devices cleaning process between sessions to ensure maximum privacy
+* Devices cleaning process between sessions to ensure maximum privacy.
-* Carrier Network Connectivity (devices with SIM cards)
+* Carrier Network Connectivity (devices with SIM cards).

 ### System Requirements